hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/changelog/7_6_0/upgrade.md

 ## CareGaps Operation Parameters

-`$care-gaps` operation parameters have dropped, because they are not used or likely to be implemented
+Certain `$care-gaps` operation parameters have been dropped, because they are not used or likely to be implemented
 * topic
 * practitioner: is now callable via 'subject' parameter
 * organization